Poournisha/MCKFoods/SETUP_GUIDE.md

 ## 🎉 Your E-commerce Platform is Ready!

-This is a fully functional e-commerce website for selling Ragi health food products with integrated payment processing and admin management.
+This is a fully functional e-commerce website for selling Ragi health food products with integrated Razorpay payment processing (perfect for India) and admin management.

 ## 📋 What's Included